 Viar is criss-crossed with barbed wire (aka “Viar-wire”).
 It’s everywhere.
 Sometimes it tangles up into vast balls, which are blown across the land before they get tangled up into something else or crushing it outright.
-Other times, the wire seems to come up out of the red soil itself, tangling your boots like angry snakes.
-Some say that the is alive, and grows out of the land here.

 The earth of Hoon is a rusted red color, rich with iron, lead, and other war-minerals.